StupidHackathonAMS/unshield-me/README.md

 ## What is this stuff?

-Is a chrome extension, a backend and a frontend.
+Is a chrome extension, backend app and frontend app.
 That tracks all your activity in the browser and makes it public.
 It contains the next set of features:
 * Log data from pages you visited.
 * Log time spent in pages.
 * Automatig tagging of pages visited.